 - R v K Animal welfare act offences and breaches of Cattle Identification Regulations.

 - R v M & Ors Fraud and facilitating illegal entry, involving a sophisticated attack on the UK immigration system.

 - R v B Casino fraud via remote access by computer hackers.

 Marcus has a particular interest in GDPR / privacy work and the related compliance, investigations and data fraud work in the Software / Technology / Fintech / Data & AI markets.

-During the latter part of his sabbatical, Marcus provided consultancy advice dealing with commercial issues for corporate clients on both commercial / contract matters and in relation to general compliance matters.
-This has given him invaluable commercial experience to underpin his legal skills and so is able to represent clients on the criminal/civil cusp but also address the commercial impacts.
+Over the past 5 years, Marcus provided consultancy advice dealing with commercial issues for corporate clients on both commercial / contract matters and in relation to general compliance matters.

 Marcus also gained commercial experience in relation to: